-We love frozen yogurt in our house, even more than ice cream (and it’s healthier!)
+We love frozen yogurt in our house, even more than ice cream (and it’s better for you!)
 Here is a fun froyo Easter treat that you can make–Frozen Yogurt Easter Egg Pops!

 What You Need: